iyegoroff/react-native-color-matrix-image-filters/README.md

 ## Status

-- iOS & Android - filter components work as stackable wrappers for standard `Image` component.
+- iOS & Android - filter components work as stackable wrappers for standard `Image` and `ImageBackground` components.
 - React-Native:
   - with rn >= 0.56.0 use latest version